-Margaret is a Speech Pathologist and Psychotherapist.
+Margaret is a Psychotherapist and Speech Pathologist.

 Margaret completed her Masters degree in Psychotherapy in 2011 and works with adults on a wide range of life issues and challenges.
+She mostly works at depth, seeing people once or twice per week.

 For more information about each of Margaret's specialties,